-Total Bases Calculator
+Total Bases (TB) Calculator

-Definition of Total Bases Calculator:
+Definition of Total Bases (TB) Calculator:

 Total Bases (TB) is a statistical measure used in baseball to evaluate a player's offensive performance.
 It is calculated by adding 1 for each single, 2 for each double, 3 for each triple, and 4 for each home run.